There’s an Excel formula that’s burned into my brain forever, and it goes like this: IF(ISERROR(MATCH(A1, B:B, 0)),”no match”, A1).

 Records management is often a matter of creative thinking, abstraction, and problem solving.
 It’s crucial to be able to grasp the scope of the data you’re working with, and to be able to manipulate it and make decisions with confidence, knowing that the organization’s success can ride on having the right records in the right place at the right time.
 Collabspace’s physical records feature provides so much support and empowerment for users to be able to make those decisions, and to ensure they’re never left at the mercy of the Excel gods again.

 Are you dealing with your own spreadsheet nightmares when managing physical records?
-I’ll be delivering a free webinar session showcasing tangible, everyday examples of how I eliminated physical records frustrations with Collabspace.
-It’s happening Thursday March 4, at 10:30AM (PST): register below to grab your (virtual!) seat:
+I delivered a webinar session showcasing tangible, everyday examples of how I eliminated physical records frustrations with Collabspace.
+You can access the webinar recording here:

 If you would like to learn more about how your organization can streamline your physical records management, please contact us.
 You can read the Collabware blog for more details on Collabspace physical records features, RM best practices and more!